radareorg/radare2-book/first_steps/getting_radare.md

 or the GitHub repository: [https://github.com/radare/radare2](https://github.com/radare/radare2)

 Binary packages are available for a number of operating systems (Ubuntu, Maemo, Gentoo, Windows, iPhone, and so on).
-Yet, you are highly encouraged to get the source and compile it yourself to better understand the dependencies, to make examples more accessible and of course to have the most recent version.
+But you are highly encouraged to get the source and compile it yourself to better understand the dependencies, to make examples more accessible and, of course, to have the most recent version.

 A new stable release is typically published every month.
 Nightly tarballs are sometimes available at [http://bin.rada.re/](http://bin.rada.re/).